gauravsjc02/DevOps-Task6/README.md

  Now, well create the seed job.

- SEED JOB : This job generates other jobs and is also attached to a webhook.
+ SEED JOB : This job generates other jobs which is also attached to a webhook.
 It will run every time a developer pushes an update.

  <h3> Generated Jobs </h3>